PayPal Betting Sites: Top Bookmakers That Accept Paypal

 - PayPal blocked for first-time depositors

-8. William Hill
+7. William Hill

 Using PayPal for subsequent transactions at William Hill is straightforward, but deposit and withdrawal limits are more stringent compared to other e-wallets.
 For instance, the max payout with PayPal is £5,500, while it’s £300,000 for Payz, something for high rollers to consider.
 PayPal withdrawals at William Hill often land the same day, offering fast access to your cash.
+My first withdrawal request took four hours and the second took seven, so you can see the average waiting time is around the five to six hour mark.

 With banking sorted, I explored the range of sports and markets available.
 William Hill shines with its horse racing markets, including UK, Irish, and international events, along with various promotions like extra place races and the EPIC Boost, which doubles the odds on a horse of your choice.
 Beyond horse racing, William Hill offers a diverse range of sports, from football and tennis to niche options like volleyball and water polo.
-With an online casino for good measure, William Hill seems like a top pick among PayPal gambling sites.

 Pros & Cons of using William Hill